Treatments for coronavirus (COVID-19)

 Getting your coronavirus (COVID-19) vaccination remains the best way to protect yourself from the virus.
 However, there are treatments available for those with coronavirus who are thought to be at greater risk of being admitted to hospital and possible serious COVID-19 illness or death.

-Groups of people at the highest risk
+Groups of people at higher risk

 The types of COVID-19 treatment available are: